 “Trump’s Executive Order Pushes the U.S. Climate Pledge Further Out of Reach: During his first two months in office, President Donald J. Trump has rolled back key Obama-era greenhouse gas regulations.
 Without these rules in place, the United States is set to fall far short of its 2015 Paris Agreement pledge: to lower emissions by at least 26 percent below 2005 levels by 2025.”

+For now, the morning after the night before, the US can not be considered anymore a member of ‘Team Earth’.
 Maybe we need to find another abbreviation for the United States.
 It has become a ‘contradictio in terminis’.
-Above all not united – reading the many articles in the media last night – and not anymore ‘us’.
+Above all not united – reading the many articles in the media last week – and not anymore ‘us’.